yext/answers-search-ui/README.md

 ## What is a Component?

 At a high level, components are the individual pieces of an Answers page.
-The SDK comes with many types of components.
+The Answers Javascript API Library comes with many types of components.
 Each component is an independent, reusable piece of code.
 A component fills an HTML element container that the implementer provides on the page.
-In the library, a component consists of logic in JS, and then markup in the form of a handlebars template.
-Components are updated from an API response, the Answers front end config (ANSWERS.init), and their individual config.
-Many components update and re-render with each new API response.
-Components do not know about each other.
-They do not interact with each other, but rather with the global config and API response only.
+Components are updated from their config, the config from the ANSWERS.init, and potentially an API response.

 Each type of Component has its own custom configurations.
 Additionally, all components share the base configuration options defined above.
 We will provide a brief description below of what each component does, along with describing how it can be configured.